JavaScript Execution Context

 Compilation Phase

 Compilation consists of a few different phases.
 Before our code can be executed it needs to be broken up into tokens, this is typically referred to as tokenizing/lexing.
-Next the parser takes in the array of tokens and creates an abstract syntax tree or ast.
-The next phase is code generation which is the process of transforming the ast into executable code.
+The parser takes in this array of tokens and creates an abstract syntax tree or AST which will later be consumed during code generation, which is the process of transforming the AST into executable code.

 let a = 'a'